melihcelik09/izmir_test_case/README.md

 # İzmir Test Case

-It is a project made in line with the given test case.
+This project was made by following the relevant steps on the given task.

 ## Features